State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: In-degree distribution of the state transition graph

 Therefore, $c_1>0$ indicates that $\left<k^2\right>$ diverges in the limit of $N=2^n\to\infty$, reminiscent of the scale-free property of the state transition graph \cite{NSW2001,Newman2005comp,dorogovtsev08rmp}.

-For the DBN, the state transition graph is the directed random graph in which $p_k$ obeys the Poisson distribution (i.e., $p_k = 1/e k!$) with mean and variance 1 \cite{Kauffman1984PhysicaD,Kauffman1993book}.
-Therefore, $\left<k^2\right>=2$, proving that $c_1=0$ for the DBN (i.e., no exponential state concentration).
+For DBNs, the state transition graph is the directed random graph in which $p_k$ obeys the Poisson distribution (i.e., $p_k = 1/e k!$) with mean and variance 1 \cite{Kauffman1984PhysicaD,Kauffman1993book}.
+Therefore, $\left<k^2\right>=2$, proving that $c_1=0$ for DBNs (i.e., there is no exponential state concentration).
 This is consistent with Fig.~\ref{fig:S_t compare}(a) (circles).
-Figure~\ref{fig:c_ell vs K} suggests that $c_1\approx 0$ when $K$ is approximately larger than 10.
-Therefore, the degree distribution of the state transition graph is also narrowly distributed for the SBN with $K\ge 10$.
-We verified that the numerically obtained indegree distribution for the random Boolean network with $n=30$ and $K=20$ approximately obeys the Poisson distribution (Fig.~\ref{fig:p_k}(a)).
+Figure~\ref{fig:c_ell vs K} suggests that $c_1\approx 0$ when $K$ is larger than $\cong 10$.
+Therefore, the in-degree distribution of the state transition graph is also narrow for SBNs with $K\ge 10$.
+We verified that the numerically obtained in-degree distribution for the random Boolean network with $n=30$ and $K=20$ approximately obeys the Poisson distribution [Fig.~\ref{fig:p_k}(a)].

-In contrast, a positive value of $c_1$ found for the SBN with small $K$, DMN, and SMN (Fig.~\ref{fig:c_ell vs K}) indicates that $\left<k^2\right> (=\overline{S}_1)$ diverges exponentially in $n$.
-This is actually the case, as shown in Fig.~\ref{fig:S_t compare}(b, c, d).
-For scale-free networks with $p_k \approx k^{-\gamma}$, the extremal criterion would lead to $\gamma\approx (c_1+3\log 2)/(c_1+\log 2)$ \cite{Newman2005comp,dorogovtsev08rmp}.
-However, the degree distribution numerically obtained for the DMN, shown in Fig.~\ref{fig:p_k}(b), deviates from a power law.
-The degree distribution numerically obtained for the SBN is also different from a power law \cite{Shreim2008NJP}.
-To guides to the eyes, a fitting curve on the basis of a power law with an exponential cutoff is shown by the line in Fig.~\ref{fig:p_k}(b).
+In contrast, the positive value of $c_1$ found for SBNs with small $K$, DMNs, and SMNs (Fig.~\ref{fig:c_ell vs K}) indicates that $\left<k^2\right> (=\overline{S}_1)$ diverges exponentially in $n$.
+This is actually the case, as shown in Figs.~\ref{fig:S_t compare}(b)--\ref{fig:S_t compare}(d).
+For scale-free networks with $p_k \approx k^{-\gamma}$, the extremal criterion would lead to $\gamma\approx (c_1+3\ln 2)/(c_1+\ln 2)$ \cite{Newman2005comp,dorogovtsev08rmp}.
+However, the in-degree distribution numerically obtained for majority vote networks, shown in Figs.~\ref{fig:p_k}(c) and ~\ref{fig:p_k}(d), deviates from a power law.
+The in-degree distribution numerically obtained for the SBNs (Fig.~\ref{fig:p_k}(b)) is also different from a power law \cite{Shreim2008NJP}.
+To guide the eyes, fitting curves on the basis of a power law with an exponential cutoff are shown by the lines in Figs.~\ref{fig:p_k}(b)--\ref{fig:p_k}(d).
 In fact, the power law is not the only distribution that yields the divergence of $\left<k^2\right>$.
-In the present case, the position of the exponential cutoff may mildly diverge as $N$ becomes large.
+In the present case, the position of the exponential cutoff may mildly diverge as $n$ becomes large.